The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 There are a number of benefits to an effective Demand Management strategy.
 Many benefits are driven by:

-The Demand Management process challenges the norms, standards, customs and practice of an organisation.
+The Demand Management process challenges the norms, standards, customs and practices of an Organisation.
 This is done to a degree not usually found in other processes.

-Using Demand Management to prepare Strategic Sourcing, you can establish the organisation requirements to be sourced to a very specific level.
+Using Demand Management to prepare Strategic Sourcing, you can establish that the Organisation's requirements are sourced to a very specific level.
 This can avoid the development of a sourcing strategy for over-specified operational requirements.

 Used routinely Demand Management can ensure the highest possible resource levels are directed at front line services.
 This is especially important in the public sector.

-Consideration as to how the demand will be forecast and fluctuations managed should be initially undertaken at the ‘Shaping the Requirement’ Stage.
-This should subsequently be monitored and managed throughout the lifetime of the contract.
+Consideration as to how the demand will be forecasted and fluctuations managed should be initially undertaken at the ‘Shaping the Requirement’ stage.
+This should be subsequently monitored and managed throughout the lifetime of the contract.
 Failure to do so could result in:

-effective demand management forecasts also give the supply base the opportunity to manage their costs.
-This can be achieved by positioning resource and material in line with demand.
+Effective Demand Management forecasts also give the supply base the opportunity to manage their costs.
+This can be achieved by positioning resource and materials in line with demand.

 Demand forecasting should be based on considerations such as:

 For any supplier to operate effectively, it must understand and manage its demand.
-It must use this knowledge to tailor its resources and processes proportionately.
+They can use this knowledge to tailor its resources and processes proportionately.
 This will ensure they deliver their service in the most efficient and cost effective manner.
 By understanding historical demand, an organisation can work with its suppliers to realise mutual cost and efficiency gains.

 The most effective way to forecast future demand is to consider a combination of: